cgalpin92/pp5_crochet_corner/TESTING.md

 ![python errors](/media/python_erros.png)

 ### Bugs

   - __Fixed Bugs__

     - Unsupported lookup 'name' for ForeignKey or join in the field is not permitted:
-        This error occured when first creating the search query within the Yarn dropdown menu and running the site to test the code.
+        This error occurred when first creating the search query within the Yarn dropdown menu and running the site to test the code.
 When selecting one of the categories from the Yarn dropdown menu in the main-menu header, an error page appeared with the following error "Unsupported lookup 'name' for ForeignKey or join in the field is not permitted".
         Through searching online found some suggestions that the issue was related to the variable used within the view.
 The original GET request code wrote:

             if 'yarn_category' in request.GET: